Boa Vista Air Force Base

-Base Aérea de Boa Vista – ALA7 is a base of the Brazilian Air Force, located in Boa Vista, Brazil.
+Base Aérea de Boa Vista – ALA7 is a base of the Brazilian Air Force, located in Boa Vista, the capital of Roraima state, Brazil.

 It shares some facilities with Atlas Brasil Cantanhede International Airport.

 History

 Boa Vista Air Force Base was commissioned on 25 August 1984.
 It is the only Brazilian Air Force Base located in the Northern Hemisphere.

 Units

 The following unit is based at Campo Grande Air Force Base: